phanx-wow/Grid/README.txt

-**[Alpha versions](http://www.wowace.com/addons/grid/files/) beginning with r1490 should work on both live realms and Mists of Pandaria beta realms.** Use the "Load out of date addons" checkbox on beta realms; the TOC will *not* be updated until Patch 5.0 goes live.
+**[Alpha versions](http://www.wowace.com/addons/grid/files/) r1490 and newer should work on both live realms and Mists of Pandaria beta realms.** Use the "Load out of date addons" checkbox on beta realms; the TOC will *not* be updated until Patch 5.0 goes live.

 **Need help?
 Want to contribute?**
 ==================================